a8minutosdelsol/a8minutosdelsol.github.io/README.md

 I'm broadly interested in gravity and holography.
 I've also become recently interested in spin glasses, the renormalization group and critical phenomena; it's cool stuff!

 ### Teaching
+I devote some of my time to teaching activities.